trademapper/trademapper-js/_pages/01_starting.md

  * __Year__ - This should be used for columns containing the year (e.g. 2012).

-heck to see if an ‘Errors’ message has appeared in white text at the top-right hand of the screen.
-Click ‘Show’ to read the full message which explains why a particular row(s) was not drawn on the map.
+TradeMapper will attempt to auto-assign roles to each of the columns but you should alyways check these are correct.

+5) Click Done.
+The Custom CSV Importer box can be found on the 'Filters' tab and accessed at any time.

+6) Check the 'Data' tab to see if any errors have occured.

+7) On the 'Filters' tab, select the correct column for ‘Quantity’.
+TradeMapper uses data from this column to draw the arrows, and the thickness of the arrow is based on this.

-Use the filters in the control panel (left hand side of the screen) if required.
-It may be useful to select one specific country if you are.
+8) Use the filters on the 'Filters' if required.
 Changes to the map will be instant when you change something in the filters.

-Select the correct column heading for ‘Quantity’ in the control panel.
-TradeMapper uses data from this column to draw the arrows, and the thickness of the arrow is based on this.
-Add text in the title box in the control panel if required.
+9) Use the 'Hide' tab to hide the control panel to allow more of the map to be shown.

-Hover over arrows to get a pop up box which contains detailed information for that specific arrow.
+10) Hover over arrows to get a pop up box which contains detailed information for that specific arrow.
 Pop up boxes can be dragged to a new location or closed by pressing the ‘X’ in the box.
+Hover over the symbols which relate to each countries role in the hover box to reveal their meaning (e.g. black circle with cross means origin), or hover over the 2-letter country code in the hover box to see the full country name.

-Zoom in using the wheel on your mouse if required.
+11) Zoom in using the wheel on your mouse if required.

-Pan by clicking on the map with your mouse and dragging if required.
+12) Pan by clicking on the map with your mouse and dragging if required.

-Resize or reshape the map window if required.
-Create an image by taking a screenshot of your map if required.
+13) Click the Play button at the bottom of the screen to view an animation of the data over time.
+Click the Pause button or drag the slider to a specific year to investigate further.
+Click the Year Slide off to return to the filters. _(Zoom/pan is disabled when using the change over time function)_.

+14) Share your map by:
+ * Taking a screenshot
+ * Embedding the .csv in the url and sharing.

-Links to youtube tutorials
+##Links to youtube tutorials _(coming soon)_

+What if my data doesn't contain 2- letter country codes?